antzsmt/Ultrapowa-Boom-Beach-Server/README.md

 * [ Boom Beach | 30.125 ](https://mega.nz/#!YgMAVASL!PRL4Q64XtOVZRazkjKLKL3SlodJLBaox6bR_GFFVSwo)

+If you want to patch the Apk by your own you need the public key which you can find here <https://clashoflights.xyz/games/boombeach/Keys.txt>

+Boom Beach Host: game.boombeachgame.com

 ## Help & Support

 You need help or have a problem?
 Join our Discord Server to get help <https://discord.gg/E8QgpFW>